 Note: If you are buying Burton binding, be aware not to buy the EST version if you don’t have a snowboard with the EST channel

-The latest development in bindings technology is Burton’s Step On, which removes necessity of strapping in and off the bindings.
+The latest development in bindings technology is Burton’s Step On, which removes the necessity of strapping in and off the bindings.

 Setting up bindings means:

-- customize binding so it fits your boot well (length of straps, etc.)
+customize binding, so it fits your boot well (length of straps, etc.)

-Jacket and Pants
+Jacket and pants

-When it comes to style, jacket and pants usually come in three styles:
+Jackets and pants usually come in three styles:

 Base and mid layers

-If you want to protect your knees in long run, consider buying aftermarket insoles with impact reduction.
+If you want to protect your knees in the long run, consider buying aftermarket insoles with impact reduction.